0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How long does it take to retrieve stakes from a node service

 If a node is using delegated stakes, the delegator has to reach out to the node operator using the tokens, if they wish to retrieve them.
 Same locking mechanisms and pending times apply to tokens that come from delegated stakes.
+Delegated MPC tokens not being associated to a contract or locked to a service can be retrieved without any pending period.

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).